 Dental fillings are used to repair teeth that are damaged by cavities (tooth decay) or fracture.
 The tooth- coloured varieties are the most popular of the several options available.

-Composite resin is a dental plastic used to fill small to moderate sized cavities or fractures.
+Composite resin is a dental plastic used to fill most cavities or fractures.
 Your dentist will clean and shape the cavity or fracture site, usually under a local anaesthetic.
-The result is a moderately-strong filling with generally pleasing cosmetic results.
+The result is a moderately strong filling with generally pleasing cosmetic results.

 Composite resin is generally not ideal for very large fillings in the back teeth.
 This is because it lacks the strength to withstand the wear and tear that large fillings are exposed to.

 If a cavity or fracture is moderately large and a tooth-coloured option is preferred, the ideal material is generally dental ceramic.
-This type of filling is called an “Onlay” (or sometimes an “Inlay”).
+This type of filling is called an “Onlay” (or sometimes an “Inlay”) or of further protection of a tooth is required, a crown.

-Porcelain has a very similar appearance to enamel, so porcelain onlays often have an excellent cosmetic appearance, and can be virtually indistinguishable from natural teeth.
+Porcelain has a very similar appearance to enamel, so porcelain onlays are often virtually indistinguishable from natural teeth.

 Care Of Your Fillings